 - ➤ Teens and young adults: 16 24 year olds, including high school juniors and seniors and recent graduates, as well as current and prospective community college students.
-There should be an emphasis on reaching African-American and Latino students as well as current and former foster youth.
-Stress that important ongoing education pathways are available through career technical education and are just as important as two-year or four-year degree programs. - ➤ Adults, including active duty military and veterans: 25 54 year olds, with an emphasis on those that are unemployed or underemployed. - ➤ Business/Labor/Industry Leaders: Including employers, chambers, employer intermediaries, workforce development boards, economic development agencies, labor unions, One Stop Career Centers, etc. There should be an emphasis on reaching employers to promote the breadth, depth and quality of career technical education programs at California community colleges and the high level of training community college graduates receive.
+There should be an emphasis on reaching African-American and Latino students as well as current and former foster youth. - ➤ Adults: 25 54 year olds, including active duty military and veterans, with an emphasis on those that are unemployed or underemployed.